skizhak/charts/README.md

 Using the same XYChartView we can render line, bar and zoom charts.
 Head over to examples for more!

+Refer [Documentation](https://github.com/Juniper/contrail-charts/wiki) for different types of charts, components and their config options.

 # Tests

 To run UT,